kajsaganhammar/kajsaganhammar.github.io/_pages/about.md

 **Links:** <a href="https://www.sciencedirect.com/science/article/pii/S0301421521004535?via%3Dihub" class="custom-link">Published paper</a>

 **Bidding behaviour in interdependent markets for electricity and green certificates (*Energy Economics, 2025*)** <br>
 Understanding how subsidies for renewable energy affect competition in electricity markets is important for evaluating their full costs and benefits.
-In this project, I use an economic model to study how green certificate subsidies influence bidding behaviour between dominant producers with market power.
-I find that when a subsidised producer has a higher generation cost than a conventional one, the subsidy improves competition and market efficiency.
+In this project, I use an economic model to study how green certificate subsidies influence bidding behaviour in markets with dominant producers with market power.
+I find that when a subsidised producer has a higher expected generation cost than a conventional one, the subsidy improves competition and market efficiency.
 When they have similar costs, the subsidy instead gives the subsidised producer a strategic advantage, allowing higher profit margins.
 This weakens competition as well as equity between producers and consumers, as consumer prices reflect both wholesale electricity and certificate prices.

 **Methods used:** Applied auction & game theory • Economic modelling of trading strategies • Numerical analysis <br>
 **Links:** <a href="https://www.sciencedirect.com/science/article/abs/pii/S0140988325006760" class="custom-link">Published paper</a>